Th-Underscore/boogaPlus/README.md

 Use the UI.
 That's it!

 Well, Ctrl+LeftArrow and Ctrl+RightArrow after hovering over a message is a fun shortcut for navigating.

+## Known Issues

+- Refreshing the page sometimes causes an internal error (refresh again usually does the trick)
+- New generations require hovering over the message to update
+- Switching tabs doesn't immediately hide the overlay

 ## Contributing